Kent Dog Training Services

 When should I consider professional-grade equipment, and when are basic collars or harnesses enough?

-For most pet families, a sturdy flat collar or harness and a reliable lead are your daily go-to/s.
-If you're unsure, a professional trainer can tailor equipment suggestions to your dog's needs and personality.
+For most families, a sturdy flat collar or harness and a reliable lead are enough.
+Equipment should be selected around the dog’s needs, not trends.

 Is all training best done in person, or can some be online?

-What tools and techniques are recommended by professional trainers, organisations, or working dog handlers?
+What tools and techniques are recommended by professional trainers or working dog handlers?

 What is clicker training and how does it work?

-Clicker training is a popular, science-backed method used to speed up your dog's learning using clear, consistent communication.
+Clicker training is a popular marker-based method used to speed up learning through clear, consistent communication.

-• Marking the Moment: The instant your dog performs the desired behaviour, you press the clicker.
-This "click" acts as a marker, letting your dog know exactly which action earned them praise.
+• Marking the Moment: The instant your dog performs the desired behaviour, you click.

-• Pairing with Rewards: Every click is immediately followed by a tasty treat or favourite reward.
-Over time, your dog learns that the sound of the click quickly leads to something great.
+• Pairing with Rewards: Every click is immediately followed by a reward.

-• Building Understanding: This crystal-clear feedback helps dogs understand which actions are being reinforced, often making training sessions both faster and more enjoyable.
+• Building Understanding: This clear feedback helps dogs understand which actions are being reinforced, often making training faster and more enjoyable.

 Are major behavioural issues like aggression guaranteed to be fixed in standard board and train programs?